Back to Blue Lagoon stories

 Luggage storage

-By the parking lot there is a building for luggage storage, handy for visitors on their way to or from the airport.
+By the parking lot there is a dedicated luggage storage, especially handy for visitors on their way to or from the airport.

 Talks about